Menu

 Itinerary

-Tuesday 8 October – Caracas
+Wednesday 28 October – Caracas

 • Overnight stay in Caracas.

-Thursday 10 October – Caracas – Canaima National Park
+Thursday 29 October – Caracas Canaima National Park

-• After a last stop on a pink beach we’ll take the final stretch to our camp, next to Angel Falls, flowing from the top of Mount Auyán-Tepuy.
+• After a last stop on a pink beach, we’ll take the final stretch to our camp, next to Angel Falls, flowing from the top of Mount Auyán-Tepuy.
 With a height of approx. 1 km the waterfall is the highest in the world.

-• Our local guide, including cooks will prepare an amazing meal for us, while we can see from our camp Angel Falls.
+• Our local guide, including cooks, will prepare an amazing meal for us, while we can see from our camp Angel Falls.

-Friday 11 October – Canaima National Park
+Friday 30 October – Canaima National Park Angel Falls Mayupa Village

-• After breakfast we cross the river and start the hike through the jungle (around 1.5h) to Angel Falls.
+• After breakfast, we cross the river and start the hike through the jungle (around 1.5h) to Angel Falls.

 • Highlight: Our first stop is the Mirrador Salto Angel, from where you’ll have a picture-perfect view of the falls.